Drug and Alcohol Task Force areas - A short overview of drug and alcohol task force areas by the Department of Health

 The SERDATF is one of ten Regional Drugs Task Forces which was set up across the country in 2003.
 The SERDATF covers the catchment area of Carlow, Kilkenny, South Tipperary, Waterford and Wexford.

 The Task Force implements the national drug and alcohol strategy on a local level Community, voluntary and statutory services in South Dublin City coming together to respond to problem use of drugs and alcohol.

 The function of the taskforce is to research, develop and implement a coordinated, regionally-appropriate response to substance misuse.
 The taskforce was setup specifically to work with the communities of South and West Dublin, West Wicklow and Kildare.

 Our role is to develop and implement The National Drug Strategy 2009-2016 in County Cork & Kerry.
 We fund and support 22 services who provide a variety of interventions to those experiencing difficulties with drug and alcohol use.

-The role of the TDTF is to prepare and oversee the implementation of the Government's national drugs strategy at a local level by encouraging co-ordination and co-operation between services and by consulting with local communities to design and deliver services.
+The role of the TDATF is to prepare and oversee the implementation of the Government's national drugs strategy at a local level by encouraging co-ordination and co-operation between services and by consulting with local communities to design and deliver services.

-The WRDTF covers counties Galway, Mayo and Roscommon.
+The WRDATF covers counties Galway, Mayo and Roscommon.
 The overall aim is to significantly reduce the harm caused to individuals and society by the misuse of drugs through a concerted focus on supply reduction, prevention, treatment and research.